phelipetls/blog/content/posts/deploying-flask-app-on-heroku/index.md

 +web: waitress-serve --port=$PORT --threads=${WEB_CONCURRENCY:-2} --call 'app:create_app'
 ```

-Recently, I had trouble deploying a Flask application using Heroku on a free
+Recently, I had trouble deploying a Flask application using gunicorn as
-dyno tier and gunicorn as the WSGI server.
+the WSGI server on a Heroku's free dyno tier.

-The problem boils down to the application **not restarting** when the **dyno is
+The problem boils down to the application not restarting when the dyno is
-unidling**, so once it sleeps it never wake up again, unless you force it to do
+unidling, so once it sleeps it never wakes up again, unless you force it to do
 so with `heroku restart`.

-Here's the log:
+From the `heroku logs`:

     2020-08-27T19:21:21.060020+00:00 heroku[web.1]: State changed from down to starting
     2020-08-27T19:21:26.527757+00:00 heroku[web.1]: Starting process with command `gunicorn "app:create_app()"`